 A good sports bar needs three things: beer on tap, a television on the wall and a menu that offers Buffalo wings.
 Wings can be found at nearly every Super Bowl party and barbecue outing in the country, and they are the favored excuse of businessmen who want to visit Hooters.
 Yet the greasy, finger-staining bar-food staple is only 45 years old.
-The Buffalo wing was invented in 1964, which makes it younger than Demi Moore, Johnny Depp — and even Barack Obama.
+The Buffalo wing was invented in 1964, which makes it younger than Demi Moore or Johnny Depp.
 On Sept.
 5, Buffalo, N.Y., will hold its fourth annual National Buffalo Wing Festival, a two-day celebration for all things wing.
 But how did the spicy snack come about?
 And why is it served with celery?

 There are at least two different versions of the Buffalo wing’s origin, although they contain the same basic facts.
 The first plate of wings was served in 1964 at a family-owned establishment in Buffalo called the Anchor Bar.
 The wings were the brainchild of Teressa Bellissimo, who covered them in her own special sauce and served them with a side of blue cheese and celery because that’s what she had available.
 Except for the occasional naysayer who claims to be the true inventor, these facts are reasonably undisputed.
 The rest of the story is anybody’s guess.

 In 1980, Teressa Bellissimo’s husband, Frank, told the New Yorker that the wings had been invented out of necessity; the bar had accidentally received a shipment of wings (instead of other chicken parts) and didn’t know what to do with them.
 However, Bellissimo’s son, Dominic, disputed his father’s story.
 Dominic claimed that the wings were an impromptu midnight snack Teressa created on his request; he had been drinking with friends and asked his mother to whip up something for them to eat.